 I knew my turn was coming.
 I just didn’t know when.
 And I kind of felt like I deserved an extra dose or two because of my previously unscathed life.
 When that proverbial “other shoe dropped,” I was certain it would appear in the form of a huge steel-toed workboot…or maybe a 5-inch stiletto heel.

-I think this is partly because through suffering, God has revealed idols I had been embracing.
+I think this is partly because through suffering, God revealed idols I had been embracing.
 Good gifts I was adoring, instead of worshipping the Giver.
 Things like health, status, income, and friendships.

 Things I didn’t mean to grow attached to; it just…happened.
 And when those things went alway, God revealed to me just how dependent on them I had become.